DanyGames2014/UniTweaks/README.md

 * Bookshelves drop 3 books
 * Allow placing pressure plates on fences
 * [WIP] Better boat handling
-* Harvestable Cobwebs using Shears
+* Harvestable Cobwebs and Tall Grass using Shears
 * Prevent damaging Flint and Steel on failed ignite
 * Ability to disable sleeping but still allow setting spawnpoints at beds
 * Ability to disable spawning mobs when going to sleep (Nightmares)
-* Ability to prevent Items and Arrows from stopping MInecarts
+* Ability to prevent Items and Arrows from stopping Minecarts
+* Ignite Entities using Flint and Steel
+* Ability to place trapdoors without supporting block

 ### Old Features
 * Disable Dead Bush Generation